amri/EcConfig/README.md

 <br/>
 As in regular app.config or web.config files you would find : Connection strings (of course !), links to wcf services, entity framework configurations, configSections, many other ununderstandable parts for most of us... ;) AND obviously APP SETTINGS !!!
 Actually from the client point of view :
-* the connexion strings : "we don't care !",
+* the connexion strings : "I don't care !",
-* wcf services linked to the app : "we don't care !",
+* wcf services linked to the app : "I don't care !",
-* entity framework configs : "we don't care !",
+* entity framework configs : "I don't care !",
-* configSections : "what is this ?
+* configSections : "What is this ?
 Don't care !"
-* app settings : "This is the real attractive feature of this package because you could set up the app SIMPLY and BY YOURSELF - thanks to app settings - without asking for any evolution !"
+* app settings : "This is the real attractive feature of my product because I could set up it SIMPLY and BY MYSELF without asking for any evolution!"

-BUT, obviously all this can imply some potential issues :
+BUT, obviously all this can imply some potential issues from development team point of view:
 - when client tries to change app settings and unfortunately changes another part of the configuration files ==> **service failures could occur**
 - app settings part could be composed of thousands of settings ==> **how long do we need to find the correct configurations ?
 Meanwhile service failures could occur if we change wrong setting**
 - app settings could be modified without type considerations ==> **service failures could still occur**
-- etc...

-**The purpose of EcConfig (Easy Client Configuration) is to provide an easy and powerful way to edit these configurations for the client in limiting risks.**
+**The purpose of EcConfig (Easy Client Config) is to provide an easy and powerful way to edit these configurations for the client by limiting risks.**

 **How it works ?** : EcConfig simply externalizes app settings from configuration file(s) (app.config/web.config) in order to separate application development configurations (which should not be modified without development team approbation) from app settings which allow client to change some global options of his application.
-For future release a simple web application will allow client to update these settings thanks to a simple web page.